ZScurlock/PymiRa/README.md

 # Usage
 PymiRa is available for use at this repository but also is available on our webserver found at XXXX.

+`python pymira.py fasta_path reference_path out_path`

 **Please note the webserver is intended for individual sample use.
 For larger experiments please install for your own use, thank you.**

 ## Input
 - FASTA file (ideally from small RNA-Sequencing experiment)
 - Reference FASTA file to align sncRNAs against.
+- Output file names

 ## Output
 - `.csv` file counts table of the alignments to the Reference FASTA file.
 - `.log` file recording the alignment of each read.

 By default, PymiRa allows up to two mismatches at the 3' end of a read.
+If you wish to disable this feature, please set the `mismatches_3p` to `0` at your own discretion.

 - Counts table of the type and number